Figures of Speech

 City of Literature Trust

-From icons of literature to local tales, Scotland’s Year of Stories encourages locals and visitors to experience a diversity of voices, take part in events and explore the places, people and cultures connected to all forms of our stories, past and present.
+From icons of literature to local tales, Scotland’s Year of Stories set out to encourage locals and visitors to experience a diversity of voices, take part in events and explore the places, people and cultures connected to all forms of our stories, past and present.

-Join the conversation using #YS2022 and #TalesOfScotland.
+Reflect on the conversation, using #YS2022 and #TalesOfScotland.

 The Figures of Speech programme was made possible by financial support from EventScotland as part of the Year of Stories 2022, City of Edinburgh Council, The Stevenston Charitable Trust and Gillespie Macandrew, and the Edinburgh UNESCO City of Literature Trust and Scottish Storytelling Centre gratefully acknowledge this support.